ardakdemir/Named-Entity-Recognition-in-Turkish-Using-Deep-Learning-Models-and-Joint-Learning/README.md

-# Named Entity Recognition for Turkish using ML methods
+# Named Entity Recognition in Turkish Using Deep Learning Models and Joint Learning

+This page describes the work done in the Ms.Thesis by Arda Akdemir.
+The main aim of this page is to provide a framework for reproducing the work done in our Thesis conveniently.

 Contributions planned: